 So we really are talking of very, very small technical improvements here, which in my view are well into the realms of diminishing returns, and are of a kind which is likely to be detectable and appreciated only by the most critically exacting of purists working with the most aurally demanding sources in perfect recording and monitoring conditions; the engineering sophistication and elegance involved here is unnecessary in 99.5 percent of real-world recording situations.

 Nevertheless, this isn’t a case of snake-oil selling: there can be no doubt that this is a very well-engineered product and the marketing claims are completely legitimate.
 And any reduction in systemic distortion, no matter how small, is a welcome advance in the science of recording — in an ideal world all phantom supplies really should be built this way.
 But for the vast majority the cost/benefit ratio will be very hard to justify, so I suspect the potential market for Triton’s clever little box — in its current form, at least — will be rather limited.
-However, the designer of the true Phantom, Joost Kist, has applied for a patent on their design and have advanced plans in place for a miniaturised ‘chip’ version of the circuitry to permit easy and low-cost integration of the system in other manufacturer’s products.
+However, the designer of the true Phantom, Joost Kist, has applied for a patent and has advanced plans in place for a miniaturised ‘chip’ version of the circuitry to permit easy and low-cost integration of the system in other manufacturers' products.
 It will be interesting to see which manufacturers, if any, choose to adopt Triton’s system in the future.

 €449 (about $517).